Ecosystem service: Categories

-Four different types of ecosystem services have been distinguished by the scientific body: regulating services, provisioning services, cultural services and supporting services.
+The categorisation of ecosystem services varies depending on classification system.
+The Millennium Ecosystem Assessment (MA) groups the services into the four groups: regulating services, provisioning services, cultural services and supporting services, where the so-called supporting services are regarded as the basis for the services of the other three categories.

 An ecosystem does not necessarily offer all four types of services simultaneously; but given the intricate nature of any ecosystem, it is usually assumed that humans benefit from a combination of these services.
 The services offered by diverse types of ecosystems (forests, seas, coral reefs, mangroves, etc.) differ in nature and in consequence.
 In fact, some services directly affect the livelihood of neighboring human populations (such as fresh water, food or aesthetic value, etc.) while other services affect general environmental conditions by which humans are indirectly impacted (such as climate change, erosion regulation or natural hazard regulation, etc.).

-The Millennium Ecosystem Assessment report 2005 defined ecosystem services as benefits people obtain from ecosystems and distinguishes four categories of ecosystem services, where the so-called supporting services are regarded as the basis for the services of the other three categories.